scottc-bio/metaLoc/README.md

 *N.B.
 DeepTMHMM in this workflow relies on sequence upload for processing, which could be time consuming and unsuitable for sensitive datasets.*

 ## Meta mode
 In `--meta` mode, protein sequences can be predicted from the nucleotide sequences.
 [AUGUSTUS 3.5.0](https://academic.oup.com/bioinformatics/article/24/5/637/202844) utilised the user-selected model to predict genes from eukaryotic contigs.
 [Prodigal 2.6.3](https://link.springer.com/article/10.1186/1471-2105-11-119) performs ORF prediction from prokaryotic contigs.
-For sequences of unknown origin or from mixed community sample, [EukRep 0.6.7](https://pmc.ncbi.nlm.nih.gov/articles/PMC5880246/) can be utilised for kingdom classification of contigs into eukaryotic or prokaryotic sequences.
-Both branches of the pipeline are then performed simultaneously.
+For sequences of unknown origin or from mixed community sample, [EukRep 0.6.7](https://pmc.ncbi.nlm.nih.gov/articles/PMC5880246/) can be utilised for life domain classification of contigs into eukaryotic or prokaryotic sequences.
+Both branches of the workflow are then performed simultaneously.

 # Requirements